muhammadsiddique99/ENGG680_2025_Fall/Lab_Assignment1/README.md

 Assignment 1 mainly focuses on the data types such as list, tuple, class and dictionary. it also focuses on pandas and matplotlib libraries.
+Part 6 focuses on least square estimation and polynomial curve.